 De-glaze the soup pot with water.
 Then add fire roasted tomatoes, black beans, pinto beans, salt, mustard, and hot sauce.
 (Here are my three top hot sauces.)

 Don’t like spicy things?
 Leave out the hot sauce.
-Prefer a spicier chili?
+Prefer it spicier?
 Add even more!

 Bring the chili to a simmer and cook for about fifteen minutes.
 That way the chili can thicken, and the flavors can blend.